linrunner/tlp-doc/include/battery-care-explain.rst

 *In Version 1.3 and below it is called "Battery Features".*

-The purpose of `battery care` on laptops is to reduce the loss of capacity due to wear from ongoing battery operation i.e. to prolongate the `battery lifespan`.
+Battery care aims to extend the lifespan of the battery by reducing wear and capacity loss resulting from ongoing operation.
 This can be achieved by:

-1. Limiting the maximum charge level to below 100%: *stop charge threshold*
+1. Limiting the maximum charge level to below 100% (stop charge threshold)
-2. After a short discharge, prevent the charging process from continuing as soon as the charger is connected: *start charge threshold*
+2. Preventing the charging process from continuing as soon as the charger is connected after a short discharge (start charge threshold)
-3. *Recalibration*: helps keeping charge level (SOC) readings and battery runtime estimates accurate by setting new "full charge" and "full discharge" anchors in the battery controller
+3. Recalibration helps keep the charge level readings and battery runtime estimates accurate by setting new "full charge" and "full discharge" anchors in the battery controller.

-Battery care does *not* comprise additional power saving.
+Battery care does *not* involve additional power saving.